atinfo/awesome-test-automation/java-test-automation.md

 ## Useful libs

 * [AspectJ](https://eclipse.org/aspectj/) - Seamless aspect-oriented extension to the Java.
 AspectJ enables clean modularization of crosscutting concerns, such as error checking and handling, synchronization, context-sensitive behavior, performance optimizations, monitoring and logging, debugging support, and multi-object protocols.
 * [aShot](https://github.com/yandex-qatools/ashot) - WebDriver Screenshot utility.
-Take screenshots, crop, prettify, compare
+Take screenshots, crop, prettify, compare.
+* [rest-assured](https://code.google.com/p/rest-assured/) - Testing and validating REST services in Java is harder than in dynamic languages such as Ruby and Groovy.
+REST Assured brings the simplicity of using these languages into the Java domain.

 # Resources
 * [Thucydides libraries](http://thucydides.info/docs/thucydides-one-page/thucydides.html)